Russia plotting to wreck EU referendum, Moldova says

 Meanwhile, Putin nonplussed EU diplomats in a state-of-the-nation speech in Moscow on 29 February by failing to mention Transniestria's cry for help.

-He did threaten the use of nuclear weapons after French president Emmanuel Macron mulled sending Western soldiers to Ukraine.
+He did threaten the use of nuclear weapons, after French president Emmanuel Macron mulled sending Western soldiers to Ukraine.

-But even this this was more softly spoken than some had experts expected.
+But Putin was more softly spoken than some had experts expected.

 "What is rather surprising about the actual content of the nuclear message is that Putin opted for a brief and vague and perhaps the softest possible response to Macron's challenge.
-He stated the obvious instead of going into specific, which he is fond of doing," said Pavel Podvig, a researcher at the United Nations Institute for Disarmament Research.
+He stated the obvious instead of going into specifics, which he is fond of doing," said Pavel Podvig, a researcher at the United Nations Institute for Disarmament Research in Geneva, Switzerland.